syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 ### height `Number`
 {:#members:height}

-The height of the palette
+Defines the height of the symbol palette

 #### Default Value